microsoft/react-native-windows-samples/website/README.md

 ## Cutting Documentation for a New React Native Windows Release
 1. Update necessary version references in [docs](../docs/).
     1. `getting-started.md`
-2. Follow the [Integration into the react-native-windows-samples-repo](https://github.com/microsoft/react-native-windows/wiki/API-documentation#integration-into-the-react-native-windows-samples-repo) steps to add the latest API documentation.
+1. Follow the [Integration into the react-native-windows-samples-repo](https://github.com/microsoft/react-native-windows/wiki/API-documentation#integration-into-the-react-native-windows-samples-repo) steps to add the latest API documentation.
+1. If `win10-compat.md` has changed since the last version cut, copy contents of `docs/win10-compat.md`:
+    1. The oldest version of `win10-compat.md` in versioned_docs should be replaced with the one from `docs`.
+Make sure to adjust the page id to match the older version.
+    1. Confirm all other old versions of `win10-compat.md` should be deleted.
-3. Snapshot the website for version 0.XX:
+1. Snapshot the website for version 0.XX:
     1. `cd website`
     1. `yarn run version 0.XX`
     1. `yarn run fix-unbroken`

     This will create a new directory of versioned docs, `version-0.XX`, in `website/versioned_docs`.
 This will preserve all documents currently in the `docs` directory and make them available as documentation for version 0.XX.
 For more information on versioning, click [here](https://v1.docusaurus.io/docs/en/versioning).
-4. Edit `website/.unbroken_exclusions` and add the line `!versioned_docs/version-0.XX/native-api/*-api-windows*.md` underneath the other versioned doc exclusions listed at the top of the file.
+1. Edit `website/.unbroken_exclusions` and add the line `!versioned_docs/version-0.XX/native-api/*-api-windows*.md` underneath the other versioned doc exclusions listed at the top of the file.
-5. Update `support.js` and add/update the entry for the new version of React Native Windows with the correct release and Active Support Start Date _X_ (ex: 6/27/22).
+1. Update `support.js` and add/update the entry for the new version of React Native Windows with the correct release and Active Support Start Date _X_ (ex: 6/27/22).
 Then make sure to edit the previous version's:
     1. Maintenance Start Date (set to the last day of the month that's 1 month out from _X_, ex: 7/31/22)
     2. End of Support Date (set to the last day of the month that's 3 months out from _X_, ex: 9/30/22)
-6. When you are ready for your new docs to be the default documentation on the website, edit `website/siteConfig.js` to point to 0.XX for its `defaultVersionShown` constant.
+1. When you are ready for your new docs to be the default documentation on the website, edit `website/siteConfig.js` to point to 0.XX for its `defaultVersionShown` constant.

 # FAQ
 ## How do the versioned snapshots work?